 - Salt and freshly ground black pepper

-- 2 tbsp of freshly grated Parmesan (leave out for a vegan version)
+- 2 tbsp of freshly grated plant-based Parmesan

 Prep Ahead – Cook the vegetables a day ahead